-The "clonal" method considers the observed $\log 2$ ratios in the input .cns file as a mix of some fraction of tumor cells (specified by --purity), possibly with altered copy number, and a remainder of normal cells with neutral copy number (specified by --ploidy for autosomes).
+The "clonal" method uses the same calculation as the rescale command.
+It considers the observed log2 ratios in the input .cns file as a mix of some fraction of tumor cells (specified by --purity), possibly with altered copy number, and a remainder of normal cells with neutral copy number (specified by --ploidy for autosomes).
 This equation is rearranged to find the absolute copy number of the tumor cells alone, rounded to the nearest integer.
-The expected and observed ploidy of the sex chromosomes (X and Y) is different, so it's important to specify -y/--male-reference if a male reference was used; the sample gender can be specified if known, otherwise it will be guessed from the $\log 2$ ratio of chromosome X.
+The expected and observed ploidy of the sex chromosomes (X and Y) is different, so it's important to specify -y/--male-reference if a male reference was used; the sample gender can be specified if known, otherwise it will be guessed from the average log2 ratio of chromosome X.

-The "threshold" method simply applies fixed log2 ratio cutoff values for each integer copy number state.
+The "threshold" method simply applies fixed $\log 2$ ratio cutoff values for each integer copy number state.
 This method therefore does not require the tumor cell fraction or purity to be known.
 The default cutoffs are reasonable for a tumor sample with purity of at least 40% or so.
 For germline samples, the -t values shown above may yield more accurate calls.